 As part of a series of negotiations with the Faculty Senate, the policy was approved overwhelmingly in April 2009, albeit with some revisions to the ad hoc subcommittee's proposals.
 That policy required that additional information be described, outlined, and presented to the Faculty Senate for approval by spring 2010.
-As a result, a new and larger implementation task force was formed in the summer of 2009, composed of faculty from a range of disciplines and

-Achieving reasonable levels of consensus across such a diverse faculty required diplomacy, patience, forethought, and careful crafting of presentations and messages to faculty. ranks (including librarians), university administrators, and a representative of the Faculty Senate.
+As a result, a new and larger implementation task force was formed in the summer of 2009, composed of faculty from a range of disciplines and ranks (including librarians), university administrators, and a representative of the Faculty Senate.
 All members of the task force were strong supporters of the basic idea of open access, even if not yet well informed of the complex issues.